 Get a generous scoop of all, except of the cardamom, nutmeg and sage as they are strong.
 Make 100 grams in total.
 Mix all the ingredients together and keep in a dark, dry place, such as your just-made Love Jar.

-Tip: Write out the relative proportions of things you are including so that you can adjust your formulae over time to become perfect for you/mom.
+Tip: Write out the relative proportions of things you are including so that you can adjust your formula over time to become perfect for you/mom.

 To brew tea, use one heaped teaspoon per two cups of tea.
 Steep covered for 15 minutes before drinking.